khulnasoft/integrations-core/README.md

 | Docs | [![Docs - Release][19]][20] |
 | Meta | [![Hatch project][26]][27] [![Linting - Ruff][24]][25] [![Code style - black][21]][22] [![Typing - Mypy][28]][29] [![License - BSD-3-Clause][30]][31] |

-This repository contains the Agent Integrations that Datadog officially develops and supports.
+This repository contains the Agent Integrations that Khulnasoft officially develops and supports.
 To add a new integration, please see the [Integrations Extras][5] repository and the [accompanying documentation][6].

-The [Datadog Agent][7] packages are equipped with all the Integrations from this repository, so to get started using them, you can simply [install the Agent][8] for your operating system.
+The [Khulnasoft Agent][7] packages are equipped with all the Integrations from this repository, so to get started using them, you can simply [install the Agent][8] for your operating system.
 The [AGENT_CHANGELOG](AGENT_CHANGELOG.md) file shows which Integrations have been updated in each Agent version.